-The key to find affordable sleep apnea life insurance is to show that the sleep apnea is under control.
+The key to finding affordable sleep apnea life insurance is to show that your sleep apnea is under control.

 The underwriter will want to see you are taking a proactive approach in treating your sleep apnea.
 Additionally, it is better if you do not have other negative health conditions which will impact your rating.
-Other conditions like diabetes or asthma on top of sleep apnea will make your life insurance application more complicated.
+Other conditions like diabetes, asthma, or COPD on top of sleep apnea will make your life insurance application more complicated.

 Some people with mild or moderate sleep apnea may even qualify for a “preferred plus” or even a “preferred” rating.
 These are the 2 best health ratings available, but it all depends on your individual health situation.

 Those diagnosed with severe sleep apnea may qualify for either a “standard” or “table” rating.

 There are a number of questions about sleep apnea which the underwriter will ask when you apply for life insurance.
 These include the following: